The Ba***ds of Bollywood: Production

 The Ba***ds of Bollywood marks the directorial and writing debut of Aryan Khan, who also serves as the showrunner.
 Produced by Gauri Khan under Red Chillies Entertainment, the series was co-written by Khan with Bilal Siddiqi and Manav Chauhan.
 Khan, a graduate of the USC School of Cinematic Arts with a Bachelor of Fine Arts in Film and Television Production, drew on his industry experience to craft a satirical take on Bollywood’s inner workings.
-The series features a large ensemble cast, including Bobby Deol, Lakshya Lalwani, Sahher Bambba and cameos from Bollywood figures such as Shah Rukh Khan, Salman Khan, Aamir Khan, Ranbir Kapoor and Karan Johar.
+The series features a large ensemble cast, including Bobby Deol, Lakshya, Sahher Bambba and cameos from Bollywood figures such as Shah Rukh Khan, Salman Khan, Aamir Khan, Ranbir Kapoor, Ranveer Singh and Karan Johar.
 Filming took place primarily in Mumbai, capturing the city’s film industry setting, with cinematography by Jay Pinak Oza and editing by Nitin Baid.

 A music video, "Ghafoor", featuring Tamannaah Bhatia, Shakti Kapoor, Gulshan Grover and Ranjeet, directed by Farah Khan, was created to promote the series but used only as a background score in the series.
 To engage fans, Aryan Khan and Shah Rukh Khan collaborated with Meta in mid-October 2025 to launch India's first "secret reel", a BTS video from the series.
-Unlike standard Reels, this video requires a password to unlock, which can be deduced from a clue in Episode 6.
+Unlike standard reels, this video requires a password to unlock, which can be deduced from a clue in Episode 6.

 Soundtrack

 The soundtrack features an original score by Shashwat Sachdev and songs composed by Sachdev, Anirudh Ravichander and Ujwal Gupta.
 The music rights were acquired by T-Series.
 The album, released on 16 September 2025, includes 13 tracks.
 The first single, "Badli Si Hawa Hai", written by Kumaar and sung by Arijit Singh and Amira Gill, was released on 23 August 2025.
 "Tenu Ki Pata", featuring vocals by Diljit Dosanjh, Aryan Khan and Ujwal Gupta, was released on 11 September 2025.
 "Ghafoor", with vocals by Shilpa Rao and Ujwal Gupta, was released as a music video on 19 September 2025.

+The iconic song "Duniya Haseeno Ka Mela", from the 1997 hindi film Gupt, starring Bobby Deol features in the series finale.
+This song is used in a scene where VFX was used to superimpose Mona Singh's face (playing Neeta Singh) over the original dancer (Bhanu Khan) alongside Bobby Deol (playing Ajay Talvar).